jaredly/j3/Roadmap.md

 Alsooo I want the "number of usages" to be shown above everything. althoughhhh that's the kind of thing that only really gets useful in the "read / maintain" case, less so in the "write" case.
-I should think about how to make navigating two different cases make sense.
+I should think about how to make navigating two different cases make sense.gg

 # RECORDA ND ENUMS